Handwriting Recognition with Recurrent Neural Networks

 Critical Constraint: Hidden Dimension Trade-off

-Hidden dimension set to 18 — the maximum value keeping total parameters under 10,000.
-The final count is 9,841 (only 159 parameters from the hard limit).
+The hidden dimension is set to 18, which is the highest value that keeps total parameters below 10,000.
+The final count is 9,841 (only 159 parameters away from the limit).

 Root Cause: Every layer in the model (encoder, embedding, decoder, attention, FC) contributes to the budget.
 The hidden dimension of 18 was the maximum achievable value that satisfied all constraints simultaneously.

-Learning: A small, well-designed model can be fully capable — architecture quality matters far more than raw parameter count.
+Learning: A small, well-designed model can still perform well.
+Architecture quality matters more than raw parameter count.

 Training Progression